Stocks wobble as Wall Street focuses on central banks

 Stocks wobbled in afternoon trading on Wall Street Thursday as investors study moves by central banks to fight rising inflation.

-U.S. crude oil prices rose 2.6% and helped send energy stocks higher.
-Chevron rose 2%.
+Energy futures were mostly higher.
+The price of U.S. crude oil rose 2.5% and helped send energy stocks higher.
+Chevron rose 1.9%.

-Technology companies fell and offset gains elsewhere in the market.
-The sector is full of companies with hefty values and that weight tends to sway the market.
-Apple shed 2.5%.

-Big technology companies have also benefitted greatly from low interest rates making their valuations more attractive.
-The sector could continue to slip, analysts said, as investors factor in rising interest rates through 2022.

 On Wednesday, the Federal Reserve of the U.S. announced an acceleration of its pullback of economic stimulus as it pivots to fighting inflation.
 The central bank plans to shrink its monthly bond purchases at twice the pace it previously announced as unemployment falls and inflation nears a 40-year high.
 The accelerated timetable puts the Fed on a path to start raising rates as early as the first half of next year.